Go back in time to the prehistoric wonders of Orkney and the Outer Hebrides on this tour from Edinburgh.

 Once you've booked your tour, we'll reserve all your accommodation, and your driver will drop you off with your hosts.
-You’ll pay your accommodation directly.
-Most don’t accept credit cards, so be prepared to pay cash.

 You’ll need to contact us with your accommodation details.
 Please only reserve accommodation within the overnight towns that your tour stops in.
 Your driver will drop you off at your chosen accommodation as long as it’s relatively central.

 You may be liable for the cost of your first nights’ accommodation for each separate accommodation booked.
 If you cancel less than three days before departure, you may be liable for all your accommodation costs.

 We try to reserve accommodation that’s no more than a 20-minute walk from the town centre.
 We regularly check our accommodation suppliers to ensure they reach a certain standard.
 The prices below are for guidance only.

 B&B (Bed and Breakfast) Standard

 The toilet and showering facilities are shared with at least one other room in the house, and the price includes breakfast.
-The cost is between £30.00 - £35.00 per person per night.
-A single standard is between £35.00 - £60.00 per night.
+The cost is £35 - £50 per person per night based on shared accommodation.
+A single standard room is £40 - £70 per night.

 The showering and toilet facilities are private, and breakfast is included in the price.
-The expected cost for a room, based on two people sharing, will be between £40.00 – £50.00 per person per night.
+The cost is £45 - £65 per person per night based on shared accommodation.
+A single en suite is £75 - £90 per night.

 Hotels have a bar or restaurant and provide evening meals.
 Breakfast is included in the price.
-The expected cost of Hotel 3* is between £65.00 - £85.00 per person per night.
-Hotel 4* is approximately £75.00 - £120.00 per person per night.
+The cost is £75 - £90 per person per night based on shared accommodation.
+A single is £90 - £150 per night.

 A hostel consists of dormitory rooms with 4 to 16 bunk beds.
 The bathroom facilities are a short distance from the dorm room.
 Kitchen facilities are equipped so you can make your own meals.
-The cost is between £15.00- £25.00 per person per night.
+The cost based on dorm beds is £19 - £30 per person per night.

 Please note that SYHA hostels only offer same gender dorms.
 Some independent hostels will offer mixed rooms (males and females together).

-Travel the local way on small group tours of 16 people or less
+Travel the local way on small group tours of 16 people or fewer

 You'll have a guaranteed experience, or your money back